WaleedJaved/RepData_PeerAssessment1/PA1_template.md

----
-title: "Peer-Assessment-1"
-author: "Waleed Javed"
-date: "Sunday, August 17, 2014"
-output: html_document
----
+# Reproducible Research: Peer Assessment 1

-### Loading and Preprocessing the Data
+## Loading and preprocessing the data

 The data file called "activity.csv" was downloaded from the course website, saved in the local repository, and then called into RStudio using the following code: